vasvitaly/angular-crud-list/README.md

   * *rowActions* - object, describing row actions, e.g. 'edit', 'remove', 'more info'.
   * *modelName* - string with object name as it is in translation file.
   * *multiSelect* - object with multiselect feature options
+  * *scope* - object, your controller scope, will be translated into $scope.upScope of directive.

 ### Column description object